Shorthand for WindowsTM

 To disable Protected Mode:

-1. Click the Tools button in Internet Exploreer, choose Internet Options, and select the Security tab.
+1. Click the Tools icon (the "gear" icon in the upper right corner) in Internet Explorer, choose Internet Options, and select the Security tab.

 Problem:: In Microsoft Word, there is an extra space after the first character in my expansions. (e.g. "dr" expands to "d octor")